jlchafardet/virtualhost-creator/README.md

 A simple php script to create apache virtualhosts based on symfony 3 console component.

 ```
-Please note this is not meant for production environments!
+Please be aware that this script is not meant for production environments!
 I wrote it for development purposes (to speed up the process of configuring apache).
 ```
 First version state: